storj/docs/app/(blog)/blog/two-mul-or-not-two-mul/page.md

 _One amazing collection of suggestions for low-level optimizations are [Agner Fog's resources](https://www.agner.org/optimize/)._

-There are three main considerations on how many instructions we can do in parallel.
+There are three main considerations on how many instructions we can do in parallel:

-A. Are we waiting for data from RAM or caches to arrive.
+* Are we waiting for data from RAM or caches to arrive.
-B. Whether there are dependency chains.
+* Whether there are dependency chains.
-C. Which instructions can be done in parallel.
+* Which instructions can be done in parallel.

 Waiting data from RAM is the obvious thing.
 If we don't have data, we cannot calculate things.